 - Pins and needles or numbness may be felt in the sole of the foot.

 - The area under the medial malleolus on the inside of the ankle may be tender to touch.

 - Symptoms may be worse when running or standing for long periods of time and will often be worse at night.

 A professional therapist may use Tinels test to diagnose tarsal tunnel syndrome:

-This involves tapping the nerve just behind the medial malleolus or bony bit of the ankle with a rubber hammer.
+This involves tapping the nerve just behind the medial malleolus (the bony bit on the inside of the ankle) with a rubber hammer.
 Pain indicates a positive test.